Ruks-7/Ruks-7/README.md

 - 🤔 I’m looking for help with data science.
 - 💬 Ask me about vanilla js
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I love watching and partcipating in sports
+- ⚡ Fun fact: I love watching and participating in sports